coredns/coredns/plugin/template/README.md

 }
 ~~~

-An IP consists of 4 bytes, `a.b.c.d`.
+An IPv4 address consists of 4 bytes, `a.b.c.d`.
 Named groups make it less error prone to reverse the
 ip in the PTR case.
 Try to use named groups to explain what your regex and template are doing.

 Note that the A record is actually a wildcard, any subdomain of the ip will resolve to the ip.